the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 {pagebreak}

-You can find the source code in the [official repository](https://github.com/rwieruch/hackernews-client/tree/72a0828790f365af9d68a9f529c8ebe5db2e9c7f).

 You have learned advanced state management in React!
 Let's recap the last chapters:

 * React
-  * you can lift state management up and down to suitable components
+  * lift state management up and down to suitable components
   * setState can use a function to prevent stale state bugs
   * existing external solutions that help you to tame the state

+You can find the source code in the [official repository](https://github.com/rwieruch/hackernews-client/tree/72a0828790f365af9d68a9f529c8ebe5db2e9c7f).